geeksblabla/blanat/README.md

 **Explanation: Tetouan is the cheapest city because it has a total price of 48.50, while Casa has a total price of 93.73 and Rabat has a total price of 78.10.**

 ## Evaluation criteria

 In short: Correctness and speed!
 The competition focuses solely on correctness and speed of execution to gauge participants' ability to deliver accurate solutions within minimal computational time.

-## I have a question

-If you have any questions, feel free to add them to the [Discussions](https://github.com/geeksblabla/blanat/discussions/categories/q-a), and our team and contributors will be happy to help you.
+## Timeline

+The challenge will run from the 16th of February 2024 until 22nd of February 2023.
+The winner will be announced during BlablaConf 2024 last day, Friday 23rd February 2024.

 ## Leaderboard

-The primary criterion for leaderboard ranking is execution time.
-The fastest code will be ranked at the top.
-The leaderboard will be refreshed twice a day

 > Coming soon

-## Timeline
-The challenge will run from 16th of February 2024 until 22nd of February 2023.
-The winner will be announced during Blablaconf 2024 last day, Friday 23rd February 2024.
 ## Prize

 The (one) winner will win 6000 MAD (or a PS5 :D)
 The winner will be announced on the last day of BlaBlaConf 2024.
 Stay tuned for more information.
 Make sure to check the live event on [YouTube](https://www.youtube.com/watch?v=-peiFexaSWg).

+## I have a question

+If you have any questions, feel free to add them to the [Discussions](https://github.com/geeksblabla/blanat/discussions/categories/q-a), and our team and contributors will be happy to help you.